kennersoft/kennerpim/docs/en/user-guide/attributes.md

 ## Available Attribute Types

 Attributes are automatically validated according to their type.
-The following attribute types are available in the [TreoPIM system](./what-is-treopim.md):
+The following attribute types are available in the [KennerPim system](./what-is-treopim.md):

 ![Attribute types](../../_assets/attributes/attribute-types-list.jpg)